Wills and Trusts

 Protecting your home from care fees and remarriage

-Many people want their property to go to their children, not be sold to pay for long-term care or passed to a new partner if the surviving spouse remarries.
+Many people want their property to go to their children, not be used to pay for long-term care or passed to a new partner if the surviving spouse remarries.
 With a Property Protection Trust, your share of the home is ring-fenced and safeguarded for your chosen beneficiaries.

 Safeguard your family home today